top of page

 • Can I eat during the classes?
 Do you provide refreshments?

 Yes and yes!
 You are welcome to bring your own snack and bottle of water and eat/drink whenever you need to.
 We also always have a break halfway through the class where hot and cold refreshments (including caffeine free options) and snacks (biscuits and fruit) are available.
-If you (or any partner attending) have any severe allergies to anything please make us aware in advance of attending any classes (in the relevant section of the booking form).
+If you (or any partner attending) have any severe dietary allergies please make us aware when you book.

 • Can I secure my place on the Prenatal Course by paying a deposit?